benmccormick/benmccormick_blog_posts/_posts/2012-12-29-cleaning-my-digital-house.markdown

 ...
 I could keep going.

-I decided last week that I wanted to simplify the services that I used, for the different use cases I'd identified during my inventory.
+I decided last week that I wanted to simplify the services that I used for the different use cases I'd identified during my inventory.
 I then wanted to simplify those services according to the following rules.

 #### Ben's Software Rules